 AC Induction Motor Efficiency in Practice

-Three-phase usage in industrial applications is relatively easy because the incoming voltage is already three-phase.
+Three-phase motor use is relatively easy in industrial applications because the incoming voltage is already three-phase.
 However, in automotive applications, you have to convert the battery’s DC power to three-phase AC power.
 This happens through a DC-to-AC inverter.

 With AC induction motors, you must consider the rotor’s speed relative to the incoming frequency of AC power.
 This is defined initially by the so-called synchronous speed.
 For an AC induction motor, the synchronous speed is calculated this way: